-NEW for Winter 2018-2019!
-Introducing the Freestyler 5, the latest design evolution of the Freestyler family!
+Meet the Freestyler 5, the hottest design evolution of the Freestyler family!
 Designed by Andreas and Martin Herrig of Germany.
 Andreas and Martin have been FAI World and European Champions several times in the past and have also proved their prowess in many different international competitions in F3B, F3F and F3K classes all over the world.

 NOTE: Our FS-5s include all the add ons: Wing bags, ballast, wiring harness and LDS for MKS 6130!

 Freestyler 5 Carbon is the standard F3F/F3B layup

 Freestyler 5 Double Carbon is stronger and heavier for slope racing F3F

 Freestyler 5 Competition is a lighter, high-end F3B version

 The undoubted flagship of the F3B and F3F classes is the Freestyler family.
 Having been on the market for many years already, the dominance of these models remains undisputed.
 Advancements in the areas of wing and fuselage layup with the help of introduction of new materials, elimination of wing linkage play and stiffer rudder linkage, as well as adjusted setups show that this latest version, Freestyler 5, is ready for the trophy stand!

 The Freestyler 5 is mainly targeted at F3F flying.
 It starts to excel over the Freestyler 3 and 4 in the sub-40 range, increasingly gaining advantage the faster the times get.
 This is not only enabled by lower straightaway drag, but also improved turn performance at those speeds.
 A much easier snap-flap setup allows the intermediate pilot to extract higher performance more efficiently.
 Also the free-time pilot, not bound to a 30-second time limit after launch, will enjoy the higher top speeds after a climb.